 Sharing her passion for technology in an environment where she can also share the love of Christ is why Mrs. Deever teaches at SVC.
 She earned a B.S. in Computer Science with an emphasis in Software Engineering from Fresno State, and worked in the corporate and consulting arena for over a decade prior to coming to our school.

-Mrs. de Avila counts it a privilege to have taught math to SVC Junior High students over the past six years.
+Mrs. de Avila counts it a privilege to have taught math to SVC Junior High students over the past eight years.
 She earned her Bachelor’s degree from Chico State and her teaching credential from Vanguard University.
 She loves teaching at a Christian school where students, parents, and staff can grow as a Christian community, draw closer to Jesus daily, and serve one another in practical and loving ways.

 For over a decade and a half, Mrs. DeViso has been teaching and ministering to preschool students at SVC.
 She loves teaching in an environment where God is the foundation, and where she can instill the knowledge of and passion for Christ in the early years.
 She studied Early Childhood Development at Vanguard University, and also holds a BA in Recreation Administration with a minor in Marketing from Long Beach State.